jgt8/demo/README.md

 A symlink could be installed in a user's own ~/bin folder, and should work as well.

 ## Technical Notes
+The anticipated usage of a single-user scoring tool is that it will be invoked, and scores will be entered manually, by a user at a console.
+However, a bowling scorekeeper is a more general application that may be useful as a plugin in other contexts.
+The console handling and game management concerns are separated here.

 At present geared to a single-user, single-threaded context, BowlingGame is not thread-safe.
 It maintains, and indeed _exposes_ mutable internal state.
 Thread-safety would require some trivial modifications, some of which are noted in a comment at the top of BowlingGame.java.